gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nMessages.md

-The default message is used if no form matches, in this case if `gender` is `null` or `UNKNOWN`. `@Select` parameters may be integral primitives, Stings, booleans, or enums.
+The default message is used if no form matches, in this case if `gender` is `null` or `UNKNOWN`. `@Select` parameters may be integral primitives, Strings, booleans, or enums.

 ## SafeHtml Messages<a id="SafeHtmlMessages"></a>